We are a reader-supported site. Purchases made through links may earn a commission. Disclosure | Medical Disclaimer

 It is also very expensive to transport and handle because of its weight and incredibly sticky nature.
 However, the Shilajit industry has grown significantly in recent decades, especially in the western world.

-Because of this, suppliers are finding cheaper and cheaper ways to get high quality Shilajit in the hands of consumers.
+Because of this, suppliers are finding cheaper and cheaper ways to get high-quality Shilajit into the hands of consumers.

 Which Form Is The Cheapest And Most Expensive?